suxuekun/libpyiotcloud/_developer_guide/README_rest_api.md

 		   // phone_number is optional
 		   // phone number should begin with "+" followed by country code then the number (ex.
 SG number +6512341234)
 		   // phone number must be unique for all users (since LOGIN via phone number is now supported)
-		   // name can be 1 or multiple words
+		   // name can be 1 or multiple words; must be 32 characters maximum
-		   // password length must be atleast 8 characters minimum
+		   // password length must be atleast 8 characters minimum and 32 characters maximum
 		   // pasword must contain uppercase character, lowercase character, special character and a number
 		   // OTP will be sent in the registered email
 		-  Response: